Pope To Visit Papua New Guinea In August - UrduPoint

 The announcement comes just two weeks after the capital Port Moresby was convulsed by deadly rioting.

-Pope Francis is expected to visit the capital and one of two coastal cities in the country's north.
+Pope Francis, 87, is expected to visit the capital and one of two coastal cities in the country's north.

 Papua New Guinea is home to more than nine million Christians -- almost all the population -- although most Papua New Guineans are protestant and retain many traditional animist or spiritual beliefs.